 A host company is simply a membership organization.
 The collective buying power of the group allows members access to better rates from travel providers compared to an independent operator.
 As a member of the host, you may also have access to limited training, marketing and support.

-Comparing Costs: Consider Overall Earning Potential
+Comparing Costs of Travel Franchise vs Host Agency: Consider Overall Earning Potential

-By comparison, host agencies typically have a low upfront startup costs, and while this can be appealing at first, ultimately you get what you pay for.
+By comparison, host agencies typically have low upfront startup costs, and while this can be appealing at first, ultimately you get what you pay for.
 Technology tools, marketing programs and business development support are limited, if available at all.

-Understanding Commissions and Fees
+Understanding Franchise and Host Agency Commissions and Fees

 In addition to upfront costs, it is also important to consider commissions and fees.
 Commissions are the money you earn from a travel provider each time you make a sale.
-You will then pay a fee to the franchise or host.
+Typically, you will then pay a fee to the franchise or host.
 This may be a flat royalty fee based on the total value of the sale you make, or it could be a portion of the commission you earn.

 Each host or franchise will have a different commission structure, and it may even vary depending on the type of travel sold.
 While it can be tempting to look at the commission split only on face value, like the initial cost, you should also consider how the commission split will impact your earning potential in the long run.